Isolated System

 But in the weeks and months that followed, I realised the sheer power of cold turkey.
 There are two types of people on Earth.
 People like me with addictive personalities.
 We do things dialed up to 11.
 Nothing is half-assed and self control is a myth.
 I'm either on something or I'm not, no middle ground.
 On the other side, there are people like my brother who would play video games, even when he was young, and then get bored and want to go hang out with friends.
 He has an XBox, but it exists solely to de-stress, and doesn't hamper his social life.

 For people like me, quitting dramatically is fantastic.
 It's the way to go.
 It's the only way to go.
-When I'm off something, there are no moral dilemmas, no decisions to be made, no willpower to be exercise (after the initial expense).
+When I'm off something, there are no moral dilemmas, no decisions to be made, no willpower to be exercised (after the initial expense).
 It's exciting to quit, there's a sense of mission, of purpose, of self-improvement.

 In the years that followed this, I used the same process for many things which have all benefited me.